cosmicdreams/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

 > If you set your goals low, you are not guarenteed success.
 Goals set at 15000 to 19999 gives close to a 50% chance for success.
-If you do need to set your goals high, somewhere around 25000 to 29999 is the sweet spot.
+If you do need to set your goals high, somewhere around 45000 to 49999 is the sweet spot.
+If you want to take your chances with a lower financial target, 25000 to 29999 is also good.

 - What are some limitations of this dataset?